margaretstorey/VASE/contributing.md

 We also welcome suggestions on how to improve the existing template(s) or to add or propose new templates.

 To contribute a new template suggestion or a visual abstract for your research, please either submit a pull request with a commit message describing your contribution or send an email with your contribution to mstorey@uvic.ca.

+More details will be posted here soon!